If you’re struggling to define what a successful life means, I have two pieces of good news for you:

 A one-size-fits-all approach is impossible.

-Let’s talk about how successful people achieve great things by defining their own terms for success.
+Let’s talk about the habits of successful people, and how successful people achieve great things by defining their own terms for success.

 It’s never too late to write your success story